Here comes consumer confidence ...

-The University of Michigan will release its preliminary survey of consumers in December at 10 a.m.
+The University of Michigan will release its preliminary reading on consumer sentiment during November at 10 a.m.
 ET.

+This report takes on some added significance because it’s the first post-election survey, and may reflect how consumers felt about the economy after President-elect Donald Trump’s surprising win.

+What we already know — which is perhaps unrelated to the findings of this survey — is that Republicans turned more bullish while Democrats turned more bearish after Trump won, according to Gallup.

-Economists forecast that the consumer sentiment index was unchanged from November at 98, the highest since January 2015, according to Bloomberg.
+Economists estimate that the index of consumer sentiment was unchanged from last month at 91.6, according to Bloomberg.

-Gauges of consumer and business sentiment have jumped since the election of Donald Trump, as the end of the tense campaign trail brought relief.

-Last month, more consumers than ever before said they were bullish on the US economy.
-The only groups of people that weren’t more confident were those with a college degree and residents of the Northeast, according to the survey.
+That reading was a rebound from a two-year low, with the catch being that it was based on data collected before the election.
+Still, it reflected an improved outlook on economic conditions, and an increase in long-term inflation expectations.

+NOW WATCH: The pros and cons of drinking protein shakes after exercising

 Business Insider Emails & Alerts